dustykat/engr-1330-webbook/ctds-psuedocourse/docs/.ipynb_checkpoints/index-checkpoint.md

-# ENGR 1330 Psuedo-Course
+# ENGR 1330 Example Course

-A fremework for a semester long course in Computational Thinking and Data Science at Texas Tech University
+A framework for a semester long course in Computational Thinking and Data Science at Texas Tech University

 For full documentation visit [mkdocs.org](https://mkdocs.org).